oklev/Creami-Cookbook/Recipes/Pistachio Ice Cream.md

 I ended up not putting in the vanilla creamer.
 Was an improvement but it's still missing something.
 A little body maybe?
 Maybe needs a source of protein like the other recipes to bind everything together?
 Trying +2 tbsp PB2 almond butter powder.

 This did the trick in terms of flavor / texture!
 But I'd like to lower the calories some if possible.

+Too much xantham gum?
+Better with cottage cheese.
+Blended not so good